 - Your periods are often less than 21 days apart

 - Your periods are often longer than 35 days apart

 - Your periods last longer than seven days

-There’s lots of pressure these days around girls and sex.
+There’s lots of pressure these days around sex.
 It’s really important to know that if and when you want to have sex, this should be completely your choice.
 It should not be something you do because someone else thinks it’s a good idea.
 This is of course true whether you have epilepsy or not.

 It’s not unusual to worry that your epilepsy might affect your sexual relationships.
 But sex is not a problem for many people with epilepsy.

 Some people with epilepsy do worry that they’ll have a seizure during sex.
 But it’s very rare to have a seizure triggered by sex.
 It’s important that you don’t feel stressed, worried or pressurised into having sex.
 Stress and worry might make you more likely to have a seizure.

 Most people have problems with their sex life from time to time.
 This might include having no interest in having sex.
 Common reasons for the lack of interest can be stress, tiredness, illness and alcohol.
 If you have epilepsy and feel like you’re having sexual problems, there could be some other reasons why.

 - Your own feelings about your epilepsy might make you lose interest in sex

 - You may be taking certain epilepsy medicine which can result in some women having less interest in sex